xinghuo4096/FfBmM/readme .en.md

 ## Cause

-There is an export file of Firefox bookmarks in JSON format, similar to "bookmarks-2022-01-21.
-JSON", which contains more than 1500 bookmarks.
+There is a bookmark backup file of Firefox in JSON format, similar to "bookmarks-2022-01-21.
+JSON", with more than 1500 bookmarks.

-Bookmarks sometimes have different contents of the same website, and are distributed in different bookmark folders.
+Some bookmarks record different contents of the same website and are distributed in different bookmark folders.

 ### Bookmark structure example